Dentect/dental-diseases-detection-frontend/README.md

 # Dentect for Dental Diseases Detection - FE
-An application dentists can use to diagnose specific abnormalities in less time and with better accuracy using panoramic dental radiography.
+A website application that dentists can use to diagnose specific abnormalities in less time and with better accuracy using panoramic dental radiography.

 <br/>